Pointwise-in-Time Explanation for Linear Temporal Logic Rules: Application

 \section{Application}

-In this section, we apply status assessment on hypothetical runs of two agents using the rule status assessment algorithm located at \nolinkurl{https://github.com/n-brindise/live_expl}.
-We also suggest a basic heuristic to identify times $t^*,t^*_0$ of potential interest in a trace.
+In this section, we apply status assessment on hypothetical runs of two agents using the rule status assessment algorithm located at \nolinkurl{https://github.com/n-brindise/PiT-diagnostics}.
+We also suggest a basic heuristic to identify times $t^*,t^*_0$ of potential interest in a trace. \textbf{Important update:} for examples in simulation, we recommend referencing our recent publication in L4DC 2024 \cite{brindise2024pointwise}.